 September is the official peak of hurricane season in the Northern Hemisphere.
 If you want to get more specific, Sept 10th is the exact day when we’re most likely to have an active hurricane spinning in the Atlantic basin.
-Even with all this tropical activity, Costa Rica is fortunate, and continually spared from the direct impact of major hurricanes.
-Many of us remember the (almost) historic Hurricane Otto last November which brough heavy rains and winds across the northern region of Costa Rica.
+Even with all this tropical activity, somehow Costa Rica is spared year after year from a direct landfall.
+Many of us remember the (almost) historic Hurricane Nate in October of 2017 which brought heavy rains and winds across the northern region of Costa Rica.
 Even though parts of northern Costa Rica experienced Category 1 hurricane force winds, Hurricane Nate officially made landfall (the location where the eye of the storm first strikes land) along the Caribbean coast of Nicaragua, not Costa Rica.
-A true Hurricane, defined as a tropical cyclone with winds over 74 mph, has never actually made direct landfall on Costa Rican territory.
+In all of recorded history, a Hurricane has never actually made direct landfall on Costa Rican territory.
 This was a freak event.

-Well, the center of a hurricane has very deep low pressure that the high pressure around it is trying to fill.
+Well, the center of a hurricane has very low pressure that the high pressure around it is trying to fill.
 This constant balancing act on Earth between high and low pressure is called wind!.
-As the wind travels above the surface of the Earth towards the core of the hurricane (the eye), the wind is always being slightly deflected (like the plane in the above example) giving the storm its signature spinning shape.
+As the wind travels above the surface of the Earth towards the low pressure core of the hurricane (the eye), the wind is always being slightly deflected (like the plane in the above example) giving the storm its signature spinning shape.

-Sitting comfortably about 8 degrees North Latitude, Costa Rica is too close to the equator for the Coriolis Effect to come into play.
-In fact, between 10° south latitude and 10° north latitude, hurricanes are practically unheard of.
-The Earth is simply too flat for the wind to be deflected from its destination and create a spinning low pressure system.
-And with Costa Rica’s northernmost border sitting at 9.55° north latitude, Costa Rica has been graciously spared from every recorded land-falling Hurricane in history.
-Here’s an image of hurricane tracks in the Atlantic from 1980-2005.
+Sitting comfortably about 8 degrees north latitude, Costa Rica is too close to the equator for the Coriolis Effect to come into play.
+In fact, between 10° south latitude and 10° north latitude, hurricanes are practically unheard of because the Earth is simply too flat for the wind to be deflected from its destination and create a spinning low pressure system.
+And with Costa Rica’s northernmost border sitting at 9.55° north latitude, Costa Rica has been graciously spared from every direct landfall on records.
+Here’s an image of hurricane tracks in the Atlantic from 1980-2018.